 Improve Ability to Change Habits

 Near the middle of the brain is a region known as the basal ganglia.
 This area of the brain controls your voluntary movement, the learning of new habits, your eye movement, as well as other cognitive and emotional functions.
+This area is related to another hiking health benefit.

 The type of activity that benefits the basal ganglia integrates the use of your entire body while also being exposed to new activities and movements.
 Hiking is perfect for achieving these effects due to the variety of terrain you’ll encounter in nature.
-The changing scenes and each micro adjustment made for uneven terrain will you engage your whole body.
+The changing scenes and each micro adjustment made for uneven terrain will engage your whole body.